Specializations & Areas of Expertise:

 Impacts of her work can be seen in many communities across Ohio.
 Sustainable Comprehensive Planning assistance was provided to the Cities of Kent (winner of International City Manager’s Association – Program Excellence Award for Citizen Involvement), West Carrollton, and Salem, as well as seven other Ohio communities.
 She has successfully secured over $20 million in grants and contracts since beginning with Extension in 1989.

 Moss is the recipient of the Distinguished Service Award, The Director’s Award (ODOD), and served as the President of the Ohio Economic Development Association.
 She has written books, chapters, journal articles, and papers on the topic of Sustainable Communities.
-In December 2012, Myra became the first recipient of the OSU Extension Excellence in Community Development Award (news article).
+In December 2012, Myra became the first recipient of the Raymond A. Schindler Excellence in Community Development Extension Award.